embeddedboys/XeniaClock/software/epink-lvgl/display/README.md

 - ssd1681

     This module is a replacement of the epd module we just talked above, it almost have  all features of 'epd', there just some differences in software

-    It's made by `Zhong Jing Yuan electronics`, thanks a lot!